 In Florida, an exodus of people fleeing rising anti-immigrant sentiment

-FORT MYERS-- Manuel Vasquez says he remembers when the exodus began.
+FORT MYERS, Fla.-- Manuel Vasquez says he remembers when the exodus began.
 When one by one, people in this community started vanishing.

 It's considered one of the toughest immigration laws in the country.